 Unlike Robusta, Arabica gives you calmer colors and shades of golden-brown with oil-rich crema while brewing your espresso.

-It’s price is indicative to the supply and demand.
+Its price is indicative of supply and demand.

-Its flavors mostly range from darker shades and tastes like chocolate, dark chocolate, darkest chocolate.
+With 2.8 percent caffeine content, Its flavors range from darker shades and taste like chocolate, dark chocolate, darkest chocolate.
 You cannot find any other sweet hints in there

-Robusta beans are easy to cultivate and do not need extra care like Arabica does.
+Robusta beans are easy to cultivate and do not need extra care as Arabica does.
 They don’t need high elevations to grow either.

 - High-caffeine content, 2.8 percent.